exKitsune/anime-cli/README.md

 If you've chosen to use MPV, as soon as you start downloading, MPV will open and begin playing the media file.
 If you're downloading multiple files at once, it will automatically move onto the next movie when the previous movie ends.

 ## Pre-requisites
-In order to play videos you will need mpv.
+In order to play videos you will need mpv and
+`cargo build --release --features=with-mpv`

-However, if you do not wish to autoplay videos, you can do `cargo build --release --no-default-features`
+However, if you only wish to download with `/msg` commands, you can do `cargo build --release --no-default-features`

 ### Archlinux
 ```